apache/beam/website/www/site/content/en/blog/apache-beam-flink-and-kubernetes-part3.md

 Remember, we're aiming for a universal solution applicable to any workload and pipeline.
 While specific problems might benefit from unique signals, our focus here is on creating a one-size-fits-all approach.

 In Flink, tasks form the basic execution unit and consist of one or more operators, such as map, filter, or reduce.
 Flink optimizes performance by chaining these operators into single tasks when possible, minimizing overheads like thread context switching and network I/O. Your pipeline, when optimized, turns into a directed acyclic graph of stages, each processing elements based on your code.
 Don't confuse stages with physical machines — they're separate concepts.
-In Our job we mesuare backlog information by using Apache Beam's [`backlog_bytes` and `backlog_elements`](https://github.com/apache/beam/blob/master/sdks/java/core/src/main/java/org/apache/beam/sdk/metrics/SourceMetrics.java#L32) metrics.
+In our job we measure backlog information by using Apache Beam's [`backlog_bytes` and `backlog_elements`](https://github.com/apache/beam/blob/master/sdks/java/core/src/main/java/org/apache/beam/sdk/metrics/SourceMetrics.java#L32) metrics.

 <img class="center-block"
 src="/images/blog/apache-beam-flink-and-kubernetes-part3/flink-operator-chaining.png"